eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

 ## There's more

-Next we're going to look at Ceylon's support for [first class functions](../functions).
+Next we're going to look at Ceylon's support for [higher order functions](../functions).